rOY369/Software-Dev-Culture/Software Ethics.md

 **Stable Productivity**

 I will do all that I can to keep the productivity of myself, and others, as high as possible.
 I will do nothing that decreases that productivity.
-I will not l
+I will not let the team slow down based on the mess I make because I am not going to make the mess.
+I will keep mess out of the code.
+I will write code that is easy and simple to change.

+**Continuous Improvement**

 I will fearlessly and relentlessly improve the code at every opportunity.
 I will never make the code worse.
+C

  - I will never stop learning and improving my craft.